chengwenxi/iris-community/test.md

 ## IRIS Network Design
 ![Figure of IRIS Network](https://github.com/irisnet/iris-community/blob/query/pics/chap2.png)

-Figure 1.
-IRIS Network

-Being part of the Cosmos ecosystem, the IRIS network builds on top of the Tendermint & Cosmos technology stack by introducing a comprehensive service infrastructure with enhanced IBC processing.
+Being part of the Cosmos ecosystem, IRIS network builds on top of the Tendermint & Cosmos technology stack by introducing a comprehensive service infrastructure and enhanced IBC processing.

-As illustrated in Figure 1, the IRIS network has the same topology as the Cosmos network, with the IRIS hub itself being connected to the Cosmos Hub as one of its zones.
-IRIS full nodes are developed using IRIS-SDK, which extends Cosmos-SDK with a service infrastructure and integrates with a local IPFS full node.
+As illustrated in figure above, IRIS network has the same topology as Cosmos network, with IRIS Hub itself being connected to the Cosmos Hub as one of IRIS zones.
+IRIS full nodes are developed with IRIS-SDK, which extends Cosmos-SDK with a service infrastructure and integrates with an embeded IPFS node.

-IRIS Services (a.k.a. *iServices*) bridge the gap between the blockchain world and the conventional business application world, mediating the complete lifecycle of off-chain services -- from their definition, binding (provider registration), invocation, to their governance (profiling and dispute resolution).
-By enhancing the IBC processing logic to support service semantics, IRIS-SDK allows distributed business services to become available across an internet of blockchains.
+IRIS Services (a.k.a. `iServices`) bridge the gap between blockchain world and conventional business application world, mediating a complete lifecycle of off-chain services -- from their definition, binding (provider registration), invocation, to their governance (profiling and dispute resolution).
+By enhancing the IBC processing logic to support service semantics, IRIS-SDK allows distributed business services to be available across the internet of blockchains.

-Although the IRIS network focuses on providing an innovative solution for distributed business applications, it is still an integral part of the larger Cosmos network.
+Although the IRIS network focus on providing an innovative solution for distributed business applications, it is still part of the broader Cosmos network.
 All zones connected to the IRIS hub can interact with any other zone in the Cosmos network over the standard IBC protocol.
-In fact, by introducing a layer of service semantics and thus enabling a whole new set of business scenarios, the IRIS network helps to increase the scale and diversity of the Cosmos network, to increase token transfer volume through the Cosmos hub, and to increase the overall value of the network.
+In fact, by introducing a layer of service semantics and thus enabling a whole new set of business scenarios, the IRIS network helps to increase the scalability and diversity of the Cosmos network, to increase value transfer volume through the Cosmos hub, and to increase the overall value of the network.

 Network Actors {#network-actors .ListParagraph}